pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 tags:  [Python, data science, pandas, machine learning, scikit-learn, data visualization]
 thumbnail-img: /assets/img/posts/2024-07-29-basketball-visualizations/histogram.png
 share-title: "Data Visualizations: Outlier or Caitlin Clark?
 [Part 5]"
-share-description: Interested in creating charts and graphs for your data?
-Learn how to select meaningful charts and generate helpful graphs in the latest installment of this data science series that is perfect for beginner data scientists and Python enthusiasts.
+share-description: How do you create meaningful visualizations for your dataset with Python?
+Learn how to use the Matplotlib, Seaborn, and Pyplot libraries to craft stunning scatterplots, bar charts, violin plots, and more in our latest article!
 share-img: /assets/img/posts/2024-07-29-basketball-visualizations/social.png
 gh-repo: pineconedata/ncaa-basketball-stats
 gh-badge: [star, fork, follow]